 Temporary Patio Program process

-- Submit application with a drawing showing the layout and use of space for a patio and capacity limits.
+- Submit the application with a drawing showing the layout and use of space for a patio and capacity limits.

 Private property guidelines